 Of course, the underlying condition for class participation is attendance.
 We expect you to attend all sessions.
 Specifically, according to the MBA office, there is no recruiting reason for which you should miss class.
-We will be taking attendance.
-Arriving late is disrespectful to your colleagues and, for attendance purposes, is treated as a distinct event from being present at the start of class.
 If you cannot come to class, you should notify your instructor by email in advance of the class.
-Finally, in order to facilitate lively, in-depth discussions and out of respect for each other, there are two simple ground rules regarding mobile devices and laptop computers: 1) please remember to turn off your phone, Blackberry and/or other communication devices; and 2) no laptops open during class.
+Finally, in order to facilitate lively, indepth discussions and out of respect for each other, there are two simple ground rules regarding mobile devices and laptop computers: 1) please remember to turn off your phone, Blackberry and/or other communication devices; and 2) no laptops open during class.